cloudfoundry-incubator/spiff/README.md

 - _Expressions are subject to be overridden as a whole_

-  A consequence of the behaviour describd above is that nodes described by an expession are basically overridden by a complete merged structure, instead of doing a deep merge with the structues resulting from the expression evaluation.
+  A consequence of the behaviour described above is that nodes described by an expession are basically overridden by a complete merged structure, instead of doing a deep merge with the structues resulting from the expression evaluation.

   For example, merging